 “I don’t — “ she composed himself.
 “Yes, we are leaving.
 Not you, though, not the Shifters, just me.”

 “I’m coming,” Tahoma said immediately.
 “I want to help.”
 He pushed the door open further and stepped inside.
 Solana watched him warily, sighing, and then shut the door behind them.

 Tahoma turned to Cho.
 “You’re going too?”

 She nodded.
 “I think having a Healer along would be a good idea.”

 “Okay,” he said, decisively.
 “I’m definitely coming.”

-Kai ran his hand through his hair again.
+Solana ran her hand through her hair again.
 “This secret mission is not very secret anymore.
 And we were only going to take a couple of people.”

-Savannah gave a whoop of agreement.
-Kai just sighed and said, “Alright.
-Sydney, go back to the Healers quarters and pack as many supplies as you can.
+Brynna gave a whoop of agreement.
+Solana just sighed and said, “Alright.
+Cho, go back to the Healers quarters and pack as many supplies as you can.
 Report back here as soon as possible.
 Cas, go get the Oracle.”

-Kai waved his hand in the air.
+Solana waved a hand in the air.
 “While they’re gone, we’ll explain.”